-Most of this document discusses ways to remove or to destroy cancer cells or to slow their growth.
-But it is important to realize that maintaining a patient’s quality of life is another important goal.
-This is true regardless of whether a person is being treated to try to cure the cancer or if the cancer is too advanced to be cured.
-If the goal of treatment is a cure, palliative treatments can help ease symptoms from the main cancer treatment itself.
-If the cancer is advanced, palliative treatment may play an even larger role, helping to keep the person comfortable and maintain quality of life for as long as possible.
+If the goal of treatment is a cure, supportive treatments can help ease symptoms related to cancer treatment side effects or the cancer itself.
+If the cancer is advanced, supportive treatment may play an even bigger role, helping to keep the person comfortable and maintain a good quality of life for as long as possible.

-For example, pain is a significant concern for many patients with cancer.
-It can almost always be treated effectively with milder drugs like ibuprofen or acetaminophen or, if needed, with stronger medicines like morphine or similar drugs (known as opioids).
+Pain: Pain is a significant concern for many patients with cancer.
+It can almost always be well controlled with milder drugs like ibuprofen or acetaminophen or, if needed, with stronger medicines like morphine or similar drugs (known as opioids).
 Taking these drugs does not mean a person will become addicted.
 Many studies have shown that people with cancer who take opioids for pain as their doctor directed typically do not become addicted.

-Nutrition is another important concern for people with head and neck cancers such as nasal cavity or paranasal sinus cancers.
-Both the cancer and its treatment can make it hard to swallow.
-If this affects how a person eats or drinks, they may need to have a feeding tube inserted into the stomach.
-Often, this is placed with an endoscope (a flexible tube that goes into the stomach through the throat) and is known as a PEG (percutaneous endoscopic gastrostomy).
+Nutrition: Nutrition is another important concern for people with head and neck cancers such as nasal cavity or paranasal sinus cancers.
+Both the cancer and its treatment may make it hard to swallow.
+If this affects how a person eats or drinks, they might need to have a feeding tube inserted into the stomach.
 This tube will most likely be needed for a short time during treatment, but in some cases it may need to be left in longer.

 There are many other ways your doctor can help maintain your quality of life and control your symptoms.
-But this means that you have to tell your doctor how you are feeling and what symptoms you are having.
-Some people don’t like to disappoint their doctors by telling them they are not feeling well.
-This does no one any good.
-Your doctor wants to know how you really feel.
-Talking about the symptoms you are having allows your doctor to give treatments that can relieve the symptoms.
-Getting effective treatment can help you feel better and let you concentrate on the things that are important in your life.
+But this means that you have to be honest with your doctor about how you are feeling and what symptoms you are having.
+Some people don’t like to tell their doctors they are not feeling well.
+But talking about it allows your doctor to treat and relieve the symptoms.
+Getting effective treatment can help you feel better.